-Dated around the 11th-13th centuries, Kecharis is the name of a beautiful monastery in the the famed ski town of Tsaghkadzor.
-Kecharis was founded by a Pahlavuni prince in the 11th century, and construction continued until the middle of the 13th century.
-In the 12th and 13th centuries, Kecharis was a major religious center of Armenia and a place of higher education.
-Today, the monastery has been fully restored and is clearly visible from the ski slopes.
+Kecharis is an 11-13th centuries’ monastery in the famous ski town Tsaghkadzor.
+Kecharis was founded by a Pahlavuni prince in the 11th century and its construction continued till the halves of 13th century.
+During 12-13th centuries Kecharis was a major religious center of Armenia and a place of high education.
+Today the monastery has been fully restored and is clearly visible from the ski slopes.

-The main church of St. Gregory dates to 1003, with a gavit added in the 12th century.
-The four-column gavit was the first of its kind, and was quickly adopted in Armenian architecture.
-The small domed church of Harutyun, built in 1220, lies nearby with its own original gavit.
-One of the architects of the complex – Vetsik – is memorialized by a beautiful khachkar on the eastern side of the complex.
+The main church of St. Gregory dates back to 1003, with a gavit added in 12th century.
+The four-column gavit was the first of its kind and was quickly adopted in Armenian architecture.
+The small domed church St. Harutyun, built in 1220, lies nearby with its own original gavit.
+One of the architects of the complex, Vetsik, is memorialized by a beautiful khachkar on the eastern side of the complex.